 - Month 3: Added Fresh Breath oral rinse and began using the Healthy Breath toothpaste

-You’ll need about 2 bottles per month if using it 2 times per day like I do.
+You’ll need about 2 bottles per month if using it 2 times per day as I do.

 TheraBreath vs Listerine & other mouthwash brands